qiwi/masker/articles/in-search-of-js-data-masker-p1.md

 }
 ```

+### Extensibility
+A long-term solution must constantly adapt to new requirements.
+If the concept of continuous modification lays down in original design, the improvement process will be more efficient.
+How to do it simply?
+The plugins.

 ### Composability
 Although high-level maskers reuse part of the functionality of basic maskers, it’s better to avoid direct dependencies.
-The solution can be based on DI/IoC-container system or the plug-in system.
+The solution can be based on DI/IoC-container system / some shared registry.
 Each custom masker should be declared as provider and be available by alias (interface / name).
 In modern JS the context providers is becoming popular ([inversify](https://github.com/inversify/InversifyJS), [awilix](https://github.com/jeffijoe/awilix), [nestjs di](https://docs.nestjs.com/providers)), but not yet widespread enough.
 Let there be a registry of plugins at least.
 ```typescript